Mera peak Climbing - 12 Days

 The trail is both pleasant and rewarding, presenting wonderful views of Numbur Himal with the Dudh Koshi Valley and distant snow-capped peaks before descending into familiar villages and forests leading to Lukla.

 At Lukla, the real celebration awaits!
-It's time to unwind and celebrate with your team on the successful completion of the Mera Peak climbing venture.
+It's time to unwind and celebrate with your team on the successful completion of Mera Peak.

-After a 12-day Himalayan treat, your Mera Peak Climbing tour ends with a chirpy scenic flight from Lukla to Kathmandu.
+After a 12 days, the Himalayan Mera Peak Climbing tour ends with a chirpy scenic flight from Lukla to Kathmandu.
 The half-hour flight gives one last aerial view of the soaring Himalayas, with a patch of Khumbu Glacier, Mera Peak, and those snow giants in the distance.

 NOTE: All information in this itinerary is accurate to the best of our knowledge, considering the current situation of the itinerary.
 But please note that the changes might occur at any time despite our best efforts to improve our program or due to logistical regions such as traffic jams, flight schedules, weather conditions, governmental policies, or any external reasons.